movementlabsxyz/MIP/MIP/mip-74/README.md

 The objectives of the Rate Limiter are to guarantee the following properties:

 1. the value of assets being transferred across the Native Bridge, within a configurable time window $\Delta$, MUST always be less than the insurance funds.
-1. the Operator MUST be able to adjust the rate limit on the source and target chain.
+1. the Governance Operator MUST be able to adjust the rate limit on the source and target chain.
 1. the Relayer MUST be able to catch up with the transfers in case it has been down for some time.
 1. the Relayer MAY adjust the rate limit on the source chain.

 The guiding principles of the design of the Rate Limiter are:

-1. the Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
+1. the Governance Operator monitors the Native Bridge, and in case of an attack or fault, it SHOULD take at most $\Delta$ time units to detect the issue and pause the bridge.
 2. we want to make sure that the total amount that is transferred within $\Delta$ time units (and that could potentially result from  malicious behaviors) is ALWAYS covered by the insurance fund.

 ### Rate Limiter